cecilia-lin/RecipeProject/README.md

 |       117 |                0.0412412 |                  0.0412412 |               0.0412412 |               0.0412412 |
 |       118 |                0.378571  |                  0.378571  |               0.378571  |               0.378571  |
 |       120 |                0.145882  |                  0.0628323 |               0         |               1.01558   |

+Interestingly, the graph shows that as the cooking time increases the proportion of sugar in a recipe fluctuates more and more.
+According to the plot, tecipes take a long time could be either sugary or savory dishes.
+Also, the shapes of the line for mean and median looks very similar, especially for the recipes with shorter cooking time.

 <iframe
   src="assets/interesting_agg.html"